iOS SDK Setup

 Troubleshooting

-1. Verify APNs configuration
+1. Verify the push provider configuration

 • Ensure the correct Team ID is configured.

-2. Verify the device token
+2. Verify notification registration and the device token

 3. Verify App Groups